Skip to content

 @Fields.autoIncrement

-This id value is determined by the underlying database on insert, and can't be updated through the api.
+This id value is determined by the underlying database on insert, and can't be updated through the API.

 ts